fi5u/jQuery.FlexOrder/README.md

 # jquery.flexorder
-A jQuery plugin that simulates the order property from the [CSS Flexible box layout module](http://www.w3.org/TR/2012/CR-css3-flexbox-20120918/), by changing the flow order of an element on small viewports.
+A jQuery plugin that partly simulates the order property from the [CSS Flexible box layout module](http://www.w3.org/TR/2012/CR-css3-flexbox-20120918/), by changing the flow order of an element on small viewports.
 In addition to its CSS equivilant, when flexed, jquery.flexorder can move the element into a different parent element than it originally had.

 *Be aware that, whereas the order CSS property only changes the visible flow, jquery.flexorder changes the DOM structure of the document; this can have accessibiliy implications.*